 Day 5: Montgomery Reef to Prince Regent National Park, 100 NM

 Enjoy a day passage past ancient lands and islands to Prince Regent National Park.
 The park is an important conservation area and contains half of the known bird and animal species in the Kimberley.
-It’s home to King Cascades, too (see below), a Kimberly cruising must-see.
+It’s home to Kings Cascades, too (see below), a Kimberly cruising must-see.

-Day 6: King Cascades
+Day 6: Kings Cascades

-King Cascades (above) oﬀers opportunities to sneak right up to the falls on your yacht and take a freshwater shower on the bow!
+Kings Cascades (above) oﬀers opportunities to sneak right up to the falls on your yacht and take a freshwater shower on the bow!
 Go on a moderate hike to the billabong at the top for a refreshing, picture-perfect dip.
 Also: Never take a dip in the main Prince Regent River, since it’s a known saltwater crocodile estuary.